ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

-Figure \ref{fig:evaporator_3d_objective} provides a visual representation of the objective function and constraints.
-The three axes correspond to the decision variables, while the color gradient (ranging from red to yellow and finally green) represents the objective value (profit) with low to high profit indicated according to this gradient.
-In areas without colour, these are regions where constraints are violated, specifically where the steam temperature is either less than $400$K or exceeds $450$K as indicated in Figure \ref{fig:evaporator_3d_objective}.
+Figure \ref{fig:evaporator_3d_objective} visually presents the objective function and constraints.
+The three axes represent the decision variables, and the colour gradient (red to yellow to green) indicates the objective value (profit) from low to high.
+Constraint violations are shown in colourless areas, signifying regions where the steam temperature falls below $400$K or exceeds $450$K, as depicted in Figure \ref{fig:evaporator_3d_objective}.

-For further clarity, Figure \ref{fig:evaporator_2d_slices} showcases different cross-sections of the objective for constant height (Figure \ref{fig:evaporator_constant_height}), constant composition (Figure \ref{fig:evaporator_constant_composition}), and constant pressure (Figure \ref{fig:evaporator_constant_pressure}) with the same colour gradient.
-Where applicable, the steam temperature constraint is represented as a solid red curve.
-Solving the nominal RTO problem gives an optimum of $\frac{\text{\$}}{\text{s}}89.03$ for a set-point of $(x_B^* = 0.9, h^* = 2\text{m}, P^* = 0.1\text{MPa})$ which is depicted in Figure \ref{fig:evaporator_objective_view_1} as a black cross.
-Notice that this optimum lies at the intersection of three active constraints.
-However, satisfying these constraints consistently in the presence of disturbances and noise at the control layers is likely to be challenging which is why we propose the use of ARRTOC.
+Solving the nominal RTO problem yields an optimum of $\frac{\text{\$}}{\text{s}}89.03$ for a set-point of $(x_B^* = 0.9, h^* = 2\text{m}, P^* = 0.1\text{MPa})$, represented by a black cross in Figure \ref{fig:evaporator_objective_view_1}.
+Notably, this optimum coincides with the intersection of three active constraints.
+However, maintaining consistent constraint satisfaction in the presence of disturbances and noise at the control layers presents a significant challenge, prompting our proposal of using ARRTOC.